-Similar to the previous two quarters, we found that only 47.9% of the cases we reviewed this quarter were completed within the 90-day window required by the MOA.
-The MOA specifically provides that chain of command investigations may be completed outside of the 90-day window only where there exist documented "special circumstances" justifying the delay.81 This quarter, only 55.1% of the investigations reviewed either were completed within 90 days or contained documented special circumstances justifying the delay, which is approximately the same level of compliance we reported last quarter (56.1%).
-Timeliness has been the single most significant barrier to MPD's achievement of substantial compliance with respect to its MPD's internal investigations.
+chain of command investigations may be completed outside of the 90-day window only where there exist documented "special circumstances" justifying the delay.
+100 This quarter, only 74.9% of the investigations reviewed either were completed within 90 days or contained documented special circumstances justifying the delay, which is a significant improvement over the levels of compliance we reported over the last two quarters (56.1% and 55.1%).
+Although this is a marked improvement, timeliness remains the single most significant barrier to MPD's achievement of substantial compliance with respect to its internal investigations.